 There is a clear price penalty to pay for the weight decrease, but a durable and well constructed bottle like this will last you years.
 For my money, that’s a price well worth paying.

 On top of that, the Trail Series bottles are extremely stylish.
 You can use it on the mountain and yet it will be smart enough for the office as well.
 In every way I think Hydro Flask have made a superb addition to their range and I have nothing but good word to say about the Trail Series products.
-Full details on the Hydro Flask range can be found on their website here and details about the Trail Series bottles is here.
+Full details on the Hydro Flask range can be found on their website here and the full range is detailed on their US site here. details about the Trail Series bottles is here.
 Please also have a watch of the sunny little video below.